swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 The types discussed so far are just the basic types.
 These types can be combined in various ways to make much more complex types.
 A full discussion of these types will have to wait for [another series](/series/understanding-fsharp-types.html), but meanwhile, here is a brief introduction to them so that you can recognize them in function signatures.

-* **The “tuple” types**.
+* **The "tuple" types**.
 These are pairs, triples, etc., of other types.
 For example `("hello", 1)` is a tuple made from a string and an int.
-The comma is the distinguishing characteristic of a tuple – if you see a comma in F#, it is almost certainly part of a tuple!
+The comma is the distinguishing characteristic of a tuple -- if you see a comma in F#, it is almost certainly part of a tuple!

-In function signatures, tuples are written as the “multiplication” of the two types involved.
+In function signatures, tuples are written as the "multiplication" of the two types involved.
 So in this case, the tuple would have type:

 {% highlight fsharp %}
 string * int      // ("hello", 1)
 {% endhighlight %}

 * **The collection types**.
 The most common of these are lists, sequences, and arrays.
 Lists and arrays are fixed size, while sequences are potentially infinite (behind the scenes, sequences are the same as `IEnumerable`).
-In function signatures, they have their own keywords: “`list`”, “`seq`”, and "`[]`" for arrays.
+In function signatures, they have their own keywords: "`list`", "`seq`", and "`[]`" for arrays.

 {% highlight fsharp %}
 int list          // List type  e.g. [1;2;3]